lost-egg/lost-egg.github.io/combat.md

 ## Battle Groups

-When there are more than two participants in combat who are allies, mechanically fairly similar, and who aren't individually important to the GM's story, they should be tracked as a **battle group**.
+When there are more than two participants in combat who are allies, mechanically fairly similar, and who aren't individually important to the ST's story, they should be tracked as a **battle group**.
 A battle group works mechanically like a single character, but represents the coordinated action of multiple combatants.

 Battle groups always use withering attacks, and instead of taking Initiative damage or health damage, take all damage to a special **Magnitude Track** that represents the morale and cohesiveness of the group.
 A battle group's Initiative is only used to keep track of the battle group's place in the turn order, and never increases or decreases.